 This module is delivered over eight months and has a practice placement experience running alongside academic study.
 The module will start at the end of January and finish in September.
-Prior to the start of your placement you will need to pass an assessment of ‘Readiness for direct practice’.
+Prior to the start of your placement you will need to complete 10 days of verified practice experience in your normal workplace and pass an assessment of ‘Readiness for direct practice’.

 After successfully completing this module you will:

 - have acquired the necessary professional skills to enable you to work in partnership with service users and carers and other professionals to foster dignity, choice and independence, and effect change; and be able to evaluate the changes and your own contribution to change

 - be equipped to engage in critical and reflective professional practice according to the Standards for social work education and Codes of Practice and Conduct relating to the nation of the UK in which you practise

 - be able to think critically about the complex social, cultural, legal, economic and political contexts in which social work practice is located.